bolinocroustibat/discogs-tag-updater/README.md

 ### Common Options
 `path`
 The path to your music files directory.
+Only required for features that work with local files.

 ### Discogs (💿) Options
 `token`